 Our Living Lab has a vibrant research culture that offers a unique opportunity for aspiring researchers who are passionate about equity and inclusion to develop innovative, critical and high-impact research in a supportive and collaborative environment.

-If you are interested in finding out more about these scholarship opportunities, please contact the supervisors via email: firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, email@example.com
+If you are interested in finding out more about us, please contact our researchers via email: email@example.com, firstname.lastname@example.org, email@example.com, firstname.lastname@example.org

 In 2018, I took on a new role as Girls’ Program Manager at Glen Eira FC, after realising the Club wasn’t offering its girls anything close to the same opportunities as the boys in the Club.
 With 2 daughters and 2 sons who played for Glen Eira FC, and were having very different experiences, this wasn’t acceptable to me!
 Working alongside the inaugural Girls’ Technical Director, John Sugunananthan (a visionary coach and leader in girls and women’s football), we introduced a host of new programs (most of them free), established a leadership team, gathered sponsors, and created an elite pathway for girls in the Club, to match the elite boys’ pathway that had existed for nearly 10 years.

 A year later our girls’ participation rate had increased by 40%, our social media was saturated with our new girls’ program, and we were off and away!
 Despite the enormous progress we have made, we still have a very long way to go in many areas before reaching the target of 50/50 – for example our Club’s Committee is severely lacking in its representation of girls and women.